 The importance of partnerships in crisis is front and center as we confront the global COVID-19 pandemic.
-Community-Campus Partnerships for Health and the UNC Center for Health Equity Research at the University of North Carolina at Chapel Hill have partnered to launch the webinar series, Communities in Partnership: Ensuring Equity in the Time of COVID-19 Join us each session on Wednesdays at 1pm EST as we highlight the disparate impact of the disease in the most vulnerable communities in our nation.
+Community-Campus Partnerships for Health and the UNC Center for Health Equity Research at the University of North Carolina at Chapel Hill have partnered to launch the webinar series, Communities in Partnership: Ensuring Equity in the Time of COVID-19 Join us each session on Wednesdays at 1pm EST as we highlight the disparate impact of the disease in the most vulnerable

-For more information please visit the website.
+For more information please visit thewebsite.